fomightez/sequencework/plot_expression_across_chromosomes/README.md

                         reference wild-type or baseline sample.
 Following
                         `--base_desig` type what you'd like to read there instead of `wild-type`.
+  -svg, --save_vg       add this flag to save as vector graphics
+                        (**RECOMMENDED FOR PUBLICATION***) instead of default
+                        png.
+Not default or saved alongside default because file size can get large due to the large number of points.
   -ndh, --no_data_header
                         add this flag if there is no data header or no first line of column names in the data file.
 Otherwise, it